-How To: Create a Restore Point in Windows 8
+How to Create a Restore Point in Windows 8

 Restoring your computer to a previous point is an extremely important thing if something goes wrong.
 I've restored my computer at least a dozen times after downloading some suspicious software or running into an error I couldn't remedy on my own.